stjudecloud/rfcs/text/0002-quality-check-workflow.md

       ngsderive readlen $BAM
       ```

-7. Run `qualimap bamqc` to gather more in-depth statistics about read stats, coverage, mapping quality, mismatches, etc.
+7. Run `ngsderive encoding` to infer PHRED score encoding.

       ```bash
+      ngsderive encoding \
+          -n -1          \  # parse the entire file
+          $BAM
+      ```

+8. Run `qualimap bamqc` to gather more in-depth statistics about read stats, coverage, mapping quality, mismatches, etc.

+      ```bash
-      qualimap bamqc -bam $BAM \          # bam filename -nt $NUM_THREADS \              # threads requested
+      qualimap bamqc -bam $BAM \  # bam filename
+          -nt $NUM_THREADS     \  # threads requested
           -nw 400                 # number of windows
       ```

-8. If WGS or WES data, run `fastq_screen`.
+9. If WGS or WES data, run `fastq_screen`.
 For performance, we subsample the input BAM using `samtools view -s $computed_fraction` before running it through `picard SamToFastq`.
 The resulting fastqs are validated with `fq lint` provided by `fqlib`.

       ```bash
       cat $fastq_1 $fastq_2 > $combined_fastq
+      fastq_screen          \
+          --aligner bowtie2 \
-      fastq_screen $combined_fastq
+          $combined_fastq
       ```

-9. If RNA-Seq data, run `ngsderive strandedness` to determine a backwards-computed strandedness of the RNA-Seq experiment.
+10. If RNA-Seq data, run `ngsderive strandedness` to determine a backwards-computed strandedness of the RNA-Seq experiment.

       ```bash
-      ngsderive strandedness
+      ngsderive strandedness $BAM
       ```

-10. If RNA-Seq data, run `qualimap rnaseq` to gather QC statistics that are tailored for RNA-Seq files.
+11. If RNA-Seq data, run `ngsderive junction-annotation` to calculate the number of known, novel, and partial-novel junctions.

       ```bash
+      ngsderive junction-annotation $BAM
+      ```

+12. If RNA-Seq data, run `qualimap rnaseq` to gather QC statistics that are tailored for RNA-Seq files.

+      ```bash
       qualimap rnaseq --java-mem-size=$MEM_SIZE \  # memory
          -bam $BAM                              \  # bam filename
-         -gtf $GTF_REF \                          # transcript definition file
          [-pe]                                     # specify paired end if paired end
       ```

-11. Combine all of the above metrics using `multiqc`.
+13. Combine all of the above metrics using `multiqc`.

       ```bash
       multiqc . # recurse all files in '.'